StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

 ## Homepage
 - Sponsored shortcuts: Off
-- Thought-provoking stories: Off (Does not apply to Fennec)
+- Stories: Off (Does not apply to Fennec)